Mlaiel/iacherie/docs/CI_CD_SETUP_GUIDE.md

 # 🚀 CI/CD Pipeline Complete Setup Guide

-This document provides a comprehensive guide to set up and configure the complete CI/CD pipeline for the Ainflue platform.
+This document provides a comprehensive guide to set up and configure the complete CI/CD pipeline for the IA Chérie platform.

 ## 📋 Overview